ibm-watson-iot/iot-nodejs/README.md

 -   client-ca - (Mandatory when use-client-certs:true) Specifies the path to gateway-client CA certificate
 -   client-cert - (Mandatory when use-client-certs:true) Specifies the path to gateway-client certificate
 -   client-key - (Mandatory when use-client-certs:true) Specifies the path to gateway-client key
+-   client-key-passphrase - (Optional) Specifies the passphrase for the gateway-client key if exists

 ``` {.sourceCode .javascript}
 var Client = require("ibmiotf");